-Today I will reveal you the recipe for my new favorite Pesach treats, these fabulous flourless chocolate cookies.
+Meanwhile, today I will reveal to you the recipe of my new favorite Passover treats, these fabulous flourless chocolate cookies.

-When I prepared them a few nights ago, with the help of my friend Valentina, I very much doubted that the results would be any good (in fact, I had announced that they would probably be a failure), but I certainly changed my mind: especially considering the extremely low number of ingredients, these cookies are really amazing.
+When I prepared them a few nights ago, with the help of my friend Valentina, I very much doubted that the results would be any good (in fact, I had loudly announced that they would probably be a complete failure), but I certainly changed my mind: especially considering the extremely low number of ingredients, and the simplicity of the process, these cookies are nothing short of amazing.

-The original recipe comes from the book Chocolate Epiphany by Francois Payard, and I found it on the Recipe Girl blog, through Pinterest (if you are not on Pinterest yet, or following me, do it now!).
+The original recipe comes from the book Chocolate Epiphany by Francois Payard, and I found it on Pinterest (if you are not on Pinterest yet, or not following me there, jump on board now!).

 Flourless Chocolate Cookies

 - Preheat oven to 350° F and line two baking sheets with parchment paper.